 "Oh no, this is my lovely, beautiful, young-looking older sister."

 Adorkable: Screech before his voice changed.
 He was such a cute, dorky little kid & far less annoying.

-Also, by all accounts, the source of a lot of Dustin Diamond's disdain for the rest of the cast.
+Also, by his own account, the source of a lot of Dustin Diamond's disdain for the rest of the cast.

 Ascended Extra: Mr. Tuttle.
 He never became a series regular, but he appeared sporadically throughout the series (certainly more often than any other teacher at Bayside), becoming a fan favorite guest star.
 Seemed to teach a wide variety of classes and coach a wide variety of clubs.

 Ascended Fanboy: A retroactive example, oddly enough.
 Jimmy Fallon is a hugeSaved by the Bell fanboy and has used his clout as a late night comedy show host to invite Mark-Paul Gosselaar onto Late Night with Jimmy Fallonin character as Zack Morris, complete with blonde hair, high-top sneakers, acid-washed jeans, a 1990s-style shirt, and of course, Zack's classic "brick" cell phone (Zack even managed to plug Gosselaar's then-new show Raising the Bar).
 Fallon then arranged for a Saved by the Bell reunion, which took place in the form of a photo shoot.